Making sure your pet gets all the vaccinations they need is vital to keeping them fit and healthy.

 Why does my pet need to be vaccinated?

 Kittens and puppies are more at risk than adult pets because their immune systems haven’t yet had the chance to strengthen and develop.
-Therefore, they can be more prone to developing illnesses during the first few months.
+So they can be more prone to developing illnesses during the first few months.

 It's a good idea to get advice from the vet so you know exactly what vaccines your pet may need.
 Your vet can help you set up a pet vaccination clinic schedule so you know when the booster injections are due.

-Dog and puppy vaccinations
+Dog vaccinations

 Vaccinations for dogs and puppies tend to include cover for a combination of diseases such as: